Classification of abelian Schur groups I: Introduction

 Since the class of Schur groups is closed under taking subgroups, it suffices to prove Theorem~\ref{main2} only for $k=3$.
-Note that the groups $E_4\times C_p$ and $C_{2p}\times C_4$, where $p$ is an odd prime, are Schur groups.
-A schurity of the first group follows from~\cite[Theorem~1.4]{EKP2} as it was mentioned before, whereas a schurity of the second group will be verified in the subsequent paper together with a schurity of other abelian groups of order $8p$.
+It should be noted that if $k=1,2$, then the group from Theorem~\ref{main2} is a Schur group.
+Indeed, the schurity of the group $E_4\times C_p$ (case $k=1$) follows from~\cite[Theorem~1.4]{EKP2} as was mentioned before, whereas the schurity of the group $C_{2p}\times C_4$ (case $k=2$) will be verified in the subsequent paper together with the schurity of other abelian groups of order $8p$, where $p$ is an odd prime.

-One more family of non-Schur groups from Theorem~\ref{main0} is provided by the theorem below.
+One more family of non-Schur groups from Theorem~\ref{main0} is presented by the theorem below.

 \begin{theo} Let $p$ be an odd prime.
 The group $E_{16} \times C_p$ is a Schur group if and only if $p=3$. \end{theo}